 pH - The Balancing Act!

 You spent the day at the beach with your skin exposed to UV rays, wind and blowing sand; now your skin feels dry and flakey!
 You ran out of your favorite toner, so you borrow your BFF's and then BOOM, your skin breaks out!
 OMG, what just happened?
-Didn't the label say for "normal to combination" skin types?
+Didn't the label say for "combination" skin types?
 Oh wait, you have super dry skin!

 It turns out that there is a bit of chemistry involved.
 Yes, that’s right!
 Chemistry, one of the most dreaded courses of any hard science major (unless you’re a chemistry major that is), plays a role in healthy skin and how it reacts to the skin care products you use.
 Today we focus on the chemistry and effects of pH on our skin and in our skin care products.